ccoupe/mqtt-alarm/README.md

 It requires an MQTT broker on the network.
 This can be the same Linux box that the speakers are attached to or a separate machine.
 I happen to have a raspberry pi4 just to run the Mosquitto MQTT broker and drive my printer and a bunch of other fun things.
-If you think about it a siren or chime runs 24x7 so the linux or mac should too and the MQTT broker should as well.
+If you think about it, a siren or chime runs 24x7 so the linux or mac should too and the MQTT broker should as well.
 It should have a UPS too.
 Right?

 The 'device' listens for an
 mqtt message (the url of an mp3 on the Hubitat hub, for example) and plays it on the computers speakers.
-When you or an automation on Hubitat send a command to the mqtt broker then the broker notifies the 'device' it has work to do.
+When you or an automation on Hubitat sends a command to the mqtt broker then the broker notifies the 'device' it has work to do.
 Simple, if it weren't for those pesky details.

 MQTT may seem confusing.
 Once you see it you'll see it's not that confusing.
 Using my system 'bronco' as an example.
-It's Linux machine in my office, running 24x7 with speakers attached.
-Mqtt needs a parent device.
+It is a Linux machine in my office, running 24x7 with speakers attached.
+Mqtt needs a parent device name.
 Mine is 'bronco_play'.
-Since we attempt to be Homie v3 compatible, it's really 'homie/bronco_play' but we don't need to deal with that detail.
+Since we attempt to be Homie v3 compatible, it's really 'homie/bronco_play;
 In fact, there are 4 devices.

 1. `homie/bronco_play/siren`
 2. `homie/bronco_play/chimes`